AMD-AGI/sand-pipeline/README.md

 ### Training

-We use LLaMA-Factory for efficient fine-tuning on AMD hardware.
+We leveraged **LLaMA-Factory** to facilitate efficient fine-tuning on AMD hardware.
+Our distributed training infrastructure consisted of **8x AMD Instinct<sup>TM</sup> MI300X** accelerators, optimized using **DeepSpeed ZeRO-3**.
+Comprehensive training configurations—spanning hyperparameters, optimizer settings, and DeepSpeed specifications—are documented in the `train/examples/train_full/` directory.

 > **Note:** Setup instructions for training are provided in the `train/` folder.
 Please follow those instructions for detailed training setup.